project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_mobile_setup.md

     - In all mipmap folders and drawable folders you need to replace `ic_launcher.png` image with your desired logo.
     - Logo name should match exactly this text `ic_launcher.png`.
 - If you would like to show contents only to a given channelId in your app, you need to change the value of `FILTER_CONTENT_BY_CHANNEL_ID` to true, by default it's set to false in `build.gradle`.
-- Give your external path folder value in `Constants.class EXTERNAL_PATH` where all the app releated file will be stored. e.g Content, anncouncement attachement etc.
+- Give your external folder path value in `Constants.class EXTERNAL_PATH`, where all the app releated file are be stored. e.g Content, announcements attachements etc.